 Once a referral is received from the case worker, an initial consultaiton is scheduled at our office.
 You will meet the speech-language pathologist to determine if CHATTER will meet your child's needs, and which group is best suited:

-CHATTER A - Program for young children 5 to 8 years of age, to develop joint attention, symbolic play, expressive language and social discourse
+Program for young children 5 to 8 years of age, to develop joint attention, symbolic play, social referencing and expressive language skills.

-CHATTER C - Program for adolescence and teens to learn conversation skills, self awareness, self monitoring, repairing interactions, nonverbal cues, and frienship skills
+Program for adolescence and teens to learn conversation skills, friendship skills, repairing interactions, reading nonverbal cues, problem solving and managing the unexpected.
+Language processing and working memory skills are also targeted in social environments.